Koopman operator-based discussion on partial observation in stochastic systems: Partial observations in stochastic systems

 As discussed in Sec.~2, the introduction of the dictionary enables us to deal with the nonlinearity within the Koopman operator approach.
 However, assuming the monomial basis functions, the use of higher-order basis functions causes the so-called curse of dimensionality, which exponentially increases the size of the dictionary.
 In the discussion in Sec.~4.1, the basis functions affect the second term on the right-hand sides in \eref{eq_c_MZ_final_1} and \eref{eq_c_MZ_final_2}.
 The approximation by a finite dictionary can significantly reduce accuracy.

 Here, note that the Koopman operator approach leads to

 for an observable function $x_d$.
 Then, we rewrite \eref{eq_delay_explanation_1} formally as follows:

 Since $a_d(\bm{x})$ and $B(\bm{x})$ include various functions, the exponential in \eref{eq_delay_explanation_2} yields various basis functions not included in the finite dictionary.
-Hence, they are suitable for representing the subspace spanned by the time-evolution operator, and we could expect that the delay embedding will work well.
-In the next section, we will demonstrate the effectiveness of the delay embedding.
+Hence, they are suitable for representing the subspace spanned by the time-evolution operator, and we could expect that the delay-embedding will work well.
+In the next section, we will demonstrate the effectiveness of the delay-embedding.
 Empirical insight into the characteristics of the noise effects will also be discussed.